wusai2333/trib/doc/lab2.md

 You have used this utility before.
 The only new thing here is the `-lab` flag, which tells it to read the `bins.rc` file and use our lab implementation.
-This will start a stateless frontend (which you implemented in this lab) that connects to the backends specified in `bins.rc`.
+This will start a stateless front-end (which you implemented in this lab) that connects to the back-ends specified in `bins.rc`.

 Again `-init` will populate the service with some sample data.

-Now you can open your browser, connect to the frontend machine and play with your own implementation.
+Now you can open your browser, connect to the front-end machine and play with your own implementation.

 If you want to use some other configuration file, use the `-rc` flag.
 It is supported in all the utilities above.

-Again, once you've completed this lab, your Tribbler implementation should be able to support multiple frontends and multiple backends in a nice, scalable (but not fault-tolerant) way.
+Again, once you've completed this lab, your Tribbler implementation should be able to support multiple front-ends and multiple back-ends in a nice, scalable (but not fault-tolerant) way.

 ## Assumptions